How to Teach Kids Diversity and Inclusion at Home

 But do maintain the option of looking at each other if parts of the conversation warrant empathy and comfort from you.
 For example, if you’re driving in your car together and looking straight ahead, you can avoid looking at each other when parts of the conversation are uncomfortable.
 But you can always turn your heads to look at each other when you feel like your child needs your emotional support.

-Diversity conversations with kids rule #2 - Wait for the right time
+How to teach kids diversity at home rule #2 - Wait for the right time

 You know that old saying about how timing is everything.
 It's actually still true!